bianshuyang/LabLink/doc/audience/audience.md

 - Scrolling down would reveal the profile in detail, with an editable button.
 <img width="583" alt="image" src="https://github.com/bianshuyang/LabLink/assets/52821055/10d648e9-81ba-4852-842c-51a338609075">

 - User could customize most of the fields.
+Use `save` button to save your profile.
 <img width="737" alt="image" src="https://github.com/bianshuyang/LabLink/assets/52821055/17be45d6-0698-43f8-a9d3-f05f6d85aa3c">